 A cloud management platform can abstract away many of the effects of lock-in and by design, being able to interact with multiple cloud vendors, means a built-in awareness of potential lock-in potholes.

 How does a cloud management platform avoid becoming another more centralised lock-in point?
-Our answer is the Flavours initiative, an open-source project aimed at making web applications more portable.
+Divio's answer is the Flavours initiative, an open-source project aimed at making web applications more portable.
 Rather than using vendor-specific features and terminology, it describes application settings, configurations and dependencies in a human-readable form that can then interpreted by any service that chooses to implement the Flavours specification.